Civil parish

+Characteristics

 A civil parish can range in size from a sparsely populated rural area with fewer than a hundred inhabitants, to a large town with a population in excess of 100,000.
 This scope is similar to that of municipalities in continental Europe, such as the communes of France.
 However, unlike their continental European counterparts, parish councils are not principal authorities, and in most cases have a relatively minor role in local government.

 As of September 2023, there are 10,464 parishes in England, and in 2020 they covered approximately 40% of the English population.
 For historical reasons, civil parishes predominantly cover rural areas and smaller urban areas, with most larger urban areas being wholly or partly unparished; but since 1997 it has been possible for civil parishes to be created within unparished areas if demanded by local residents.
 In 2007 the right to create civil parishes was extended to London boroughs, although only one, Queen's Park, has so far been created.

 Eight parishes also have city status (a status granted by the monarch).
 A civil parish may be equally known as and confirmed as a town, village, neighbourhood or community by resolution of its parish council, a right not conferred on other units of English local government.
 The governing body of a civil parish is usually an elected parish council (which can decide to call itself a town, village, community or neighbourhood council, or a city council if the parish has city status).
 Alternatively, in parishes with small populations (typically fewer than 150 electors) governance may be by a parish meeting which all electors may attend; alternatively, parishes with small populations may be grouped with one or more neighbours under a common parish council.

+Elsewhere in the United Kingdom

 Wales was also divided into civil parishes until 1974, when they were replaced by communities, which are similar to English parishes in the way they operate.
 Civil parishes in Scotland were abolished for local government purposes by the Local Government (Scotland) Act 1929; the Scottish equivalent of English civil parishes are the community council areas established by the Local Government (Scotland) Act 1973, which have fewer powers than their English and Welsh counterparts.
 There are no equivalent units in Northern Ireland.